 Pressured Fox Into Firing Bill O’Reilly

 Broadcasting a sexual predator?
 Not on our watch!
-Do to the combination of protests and twitter storms, advertisers pulled out of The O’Reilly Factor, causing Fox to finally drop the host.
+Due to the combination of protests and twitter storms, advertisers pulled out of The O’Reilly Factor, causing Fox to finally drop the host.

 Many claim that 100 days is too short of a time to get anything real done, but we think this list proves otherwise.
 So, Trump, what have you accomplished so far?